chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ### Committing

 The method taught above works fine, but there are additional flags and parameters that can make for a better commit.
-First of all, if you would like to add a more in depth description you can use:
+First of all, if you would like to add a more in depth description you can use (without the `-m`):

 ```bash
 git commit